Angola: Transport

 Angola centers its port trade in five main ports: Namibe, Lobito, Soyo, Cabinda and Luanda.
 The port of Luanda is the largest of the five, as well as being one of the busiest on the African continent.

+Two trans-African automobile routes pass through Angola: the Tripoli-Cape Town Highway and the Beira-Lobito Highway.
 Travel on highways outside of towns and cities in Angola (and in some cases within) is often not best advised for those without four-by-four vehicles.
 While reasonable road infrastructure has existed within Angola, time and war have taken their toll on the road surfaces, leaving many severely potholed, littered with broken asphalt.
 In many areas drivers have established alternative tracks to avoid the worst parts of the surface, although careful attention must be paid to the presence or absence of landmine warning markers by the side of the road.
 The Angolan government has contracted the restoration of many of the country's roads.
 The road between Lubango and Namibe, for example, was completed recently with funding from the European Union, and is comparable to many European main routes.
 Completing the road infrastructure is likely to take some decades, but substantial efforts are already being made.

+The old airport in Luanda, Quatro de Fevereiro Airport, will be replaced by the new Dr. Antonio Agostinho Neto International Airport.